OpenSSH has an option called

 Note that all subsequent connections are dependent on the initial connection — if you exit or kill the initial connection all other ones die, too.
 This can obviously be annoying if it happens accidentally.
-It's easiestly avoided by setting up a master connection in the background:
+It's easily avoided by setting up a master connection in the background:

 -fN make it go into the background and sit idle, after authenticating. (

--C for compression, and
+C for compression,

--o ServerAliveInterval=30 to prevent dropped connections have nothing to do with the
+o ServerAliveInterval=30 to prevent dropped connections have nothing to do with the

 ControlMaster but are almost always helpful.)

-Note that all port fowarding, including X display forwarding, must be setup by the initial connection and cannot be changed.
+Note that all port forwarding, including X display forwarding, must be setup by the initial connection and cannot be changed.
 For example, if you set up a master connection when sitting at your desktop, and then later

 ssh to the desktop itself and use that ody connection, X programs that you run will open on the desktop's display, not the display of the computer you're now connecting to the desktop from.
 Likewise, if you forget to use